Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 4. Click the *Ship-to postcode* drop-down list on the left and select a different option, if necessary.
 Click the field on the right to modify the range or the regular expression entered.
 Use the keyboard to enter a different value.

-5. Click the *Net value of goods smaller than* drop-down list on the left to select a different currency, if necessary.
-Click the field on the right to modify the net value amount entered.
+5. If necessary, click the *Net value of goods smaller than* drop-down list on the left to select a different currency.
+Click the field on the right to modify the amount entered.
 You can use the keyboard or the increase and decrease arrows.

 6. Click the *Tax zone* drop-down list to select a different applicable tax zone.